 ~ Tutankhamun’s Solar Boat Pectoral ~

-The Solar Boat Pectoral is a very symbolically rich piece of jewellery.
+The Solar Boat Pectoral is a very symbolically rich piece of jewelry.
 The central motif depicts the rising of the sun, a powerful image in Egyptian mythology.
 The scarab beetle, an ancient symbol associated with the sun, represents the daily journey of the sun across the heavens.
 In my version, the golden scarab beetle is carefully crafted, holding a solar disk in its front legs, which is set with a red garnet.

 Flanking the scarab are two baboons, which are frequently associated with the rising sun.
 In Egyptian mythology, Thoth, the god of wisdom and the moon, is often represented in the form of a baboon, symbolising both the underworld and the celestial realms.
 The baboons’ heads are adorned with the lunar disk and crescent, creating a harmonious balance between solar and lunar energies.